ryantd42/NY-Legislative-Git/2023/S2104A-2023/bill.md

  [nineteen hundred eighty-nine] TWO THOUSAND TWENTY-FIVE.
-The commission- er  shall  submit  a final report to the governor and the legislature no later than October first, [nineteen hundred  eighty-nine]  TWO  THOUSAND TWENTY-FIVE and shall include in his report a plan to achieve the staff- ing requirements and the length of time necessary to meet these require- ments.
+The commission- er  shall  submit  a final report to the governor and the legislature no later than October first, [nineteen hundred  eighty-nine]  TWO  THOUSAND TWENTY-FIVE  and  shall  include in [his] THEIR report a plan to achieve the staffing requirements and the length of time necessary to meet these requirements.
   (e) The commissioners of the office of ADDICTION AND mental  health[,] SERVICES AND THE office for people with developmental disabilities[, and the  office  of  alcoholism and substance abuse services] shall cause to have all new contracts with  agencies  and  providers  licensed  by  the offices to have a clause requiring notice be provided to all current and new  employees of such agencies and providers stating that all instances of abuse shall be investigated pursuant to  this  chapter,  and,  if  an employee  leaves  employment  prior to the conclusion of a pending abuse investigation, the investigation shall continue.
 Nothing in this section shall be deemed to diminish the rights, privileges, or remedies  of  any employee  under  any  other  law  or  regulation or under any collective bargaining agreement or employment contract.
   § 5.
 Section 7.01 of the mental hygiene law, as added by  chapter  978 of the laws of 1977, is amended to read as follows:
  § 7.01 Declaration of policy.
   The  state of New York and its local governments have a responsibility for the prevention and early detection of mental [illness] HEALTH DISOR- DERS and for the comprehensively planned care, treatment [and], rehabil- itation AND RECOVERY of [their mentally ill citizens] INDIVIDUALS WITH A MENTAL HEALTH DIAGNOSIS.
   Therefore, it shall be the policy of the state to conduct research and to develop programs which further  prevention  and  early  detection  of mental  [illness]  HEALTH  DISORDERS;  to develop a comprehensive, inte- grated system of treatment [and], rehabilitative AND  RECOVERY  services for  [the mentally ill] INDIVIDUALS WITH A MENTAL HEALTH DIAGNOSIS.
 Such a system should include, whenever possible, the provision  of  necessary treatment services to people in their home communities; it should assure the  adequacy and appropriateness of residential arrangements for people in need of service; and it should rely upon improved programs of  insti- tutional  care  only  when  necessary  and  appropriate.
-Further,  such  a system  should  recognize  the important therapeutic roles of all disci- plines which may contribute to the care or treatment  of  [the  mentally ill]  INDIVIDUALS  WITH  A  MENTAL HEALTH DIAGNOSIS, such as psychology, social work, psychiatric nursing, special  education  and  other  disci- plines  in the field of mental illness, as well as psychiatry and should
+Further, such a system should recognize the important therapeutic roles  of  all  disci- plines  which  may  contribute to the care or treatment of [the mentally ill] INDIVIDUALS WITH A MENTAL HEALTH  DIAGNOSIS,  such  as  psychology, social  work,  psychiatric  nursing,  special education and other disci-
- S. 2104  6
+ S. 2104--A  6

- establish accountability for implementation of the policies of the state with regard to the care  [and],  rehabilitation  AND  RECOVERY  of  [the mentally ill] INDIVIDUALS WITH A MENTAL HEALTH DIAGNOSIS.
+ plines in the field of mental illness, as well as psychiatry and  should establish accountability for implementation of the policies of the state with  regard  to  the  care  [and],  rehabilitation AND RECOVERY of [the mentally ill] INDIVIDUALS WITH A MENTAL HEALTH DIAGNOSIS.
   To  facilitate  the  implementation  of  these policies and to further advance the interests of [the mentally ill] INDIVIDUALS  WITH  A  MENTAL